RocketBus/clickbus-api-doc/source.md

         ```
 - For more details about the Public API Key and how to obtain your Key, please check the chapter **Authentication Required** [here](#order-details-authentication-required).
 - You can only check the Orders where this value (`api_key`) was provided in the request to **Create an Order**.
+- The same settings can be applied to the `/checkout` endpoint.

 ------------------------